artiebits/fake-git-history/README.md

 - `--endDate`, `-e` End date in YY/MM/DD format.
 - `--workdaysOnly`, `-w` Skip weekends.
 - `--commitsPerDay`, `-c` The number of commits to generate for every single day.

+## P.S.

+It is something I wrote as a joke, so don't take it seriously.